 By Tristan Vitale `19

-Cole Daily is a freshman infielder on the University of Notre Dame baseball team.
-He comes to the Irish from Springfield, Illinois.
+Cole Daily is a freshman infielder on the University of Notre Dame baseball team who comes to the Irish from Springfield, Illinois.
 As a senior at Springfield Sacred Heart-Griffin High School, Daily batted .451 with two home runs and 45 stolen bases, and was named the second-best shortstop in the state of Illinois by Perfect Game.
-This season, his career at ND is off to a great start as he sports a .303 average with five doubles, six RBI, six walks and eight runs scored in 20 games played.
+This season, his career at ND is off to a strong start as he sports a .303 average with five doubles, six RBI, six walks and eight runs scored in 20 games played.

 Catching up with Daily in the dugout, we asked him a few questions to get to know him better.
 The freshman infielder talks baseball, spirit animals and more: